iwxyi/vscode-plugin-LazyKey/README.md

 ## Known Issues

+LazyKey may not work correctly in some cases, such as mixing tab and space.

-It may change your button habits and make you lazy.
+And it may change your button habits and make you lazy.

 ## Release Notes